rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/provision-port-ips-neutron.rst

 addresses are configured by using the neutron client.

-Issue the following neutron client command, substituting your own values for the ones shown:
+Issue the following neutron client command, substituting your own values for the ones shown.

+**Show port details with neutron request**

 .. code::

-   $ neutron port <79bf47e2-5107-4d93-b9c3-b78ddbc94c93>
+   $ neutron port 79bf47e2-5107-4d93-b9c3-b78ddbc94c93

 **Positional argument:**

    -  The port ID.
 In this example, we used the port ID ``79bf47e2-5107-4d93-b9c3-b78ddbc94c93``.

-The operation returns the result as shown in the following output
+**Show port details with neutron response**

 .. code::